A shrub to 1 m high with a lignotuber.

 kedumbensis – named for the area where it is found – the Kedumba Valley (located between Wentworth Falls and Lake Burragorang).

-It is not listed as threatened but has a very narrow geographic range.
-It is highly protected in its natural environment.
+This species is not considered to be at risk of extinction in the wild.
+However, it has a very narrow geographic range.
+It is highly protected in its natural environment (mainly national parks estate).

 Plants of South East New South Wales – Grevillea kedumbensis profile page